-The payment options we provide may seem trivial, but they can make the difference between success and failure in an online store.
+The options we provide for payment may seem trivial, but they can mean the difference between success and failure in an online store.

 PayPal, Stripe, your bank's payment gateway...
 Which one to choose?

-A customer may decide not to make a purchase if their preferred option is not offered.
+A customer may decide not to make a purchase if the option they prefer is not offered.
 Can you imagine losing sales just because they have no way to pay?

-That’s why today we are going to tell you each and every one of the possible payment methods to offer your customers.
-To begin with, remember this sentence:
+That is why today we are going to tell you about each and every one of the possible payment methods to offer your customers.
+To start, remember this phrase:

 What is a payment method and why are they so important?